Andy4495/Template-Repo/README.md

 ## External Libraries

-List any external libraries necessary for this library to function.
+List any external libraries (libraries not included in the default Arduino installation) that this library is dependent on.
+Include URLs.

 ## Implementation Details